Saturday, October 13, 2012

 This recipe combines time-tested methodology with intuitive logic.
 The result: a perfectly seared steak, cooked to medium-rare.
 I wait until after cooking to add salt and pepper; salting brings moisture to the surface of the meat and might interfere with browning.

-2 boneless grassfed strip or rib-eye steaks (1 to 1 1/4 inch thick; about 8 ounces)
+2 boneless strip or rib-eye steaks (1 to 1 1/4 inch thick; about 8 ounces)

 Sea salt and fresh ground pepper, for finishing

-2 tablespoons extra virgin olive oil or butter, for finishing
+2 tablespoons extra virgin olive oil or raw butter, for finishing

 Remove your steaks from the refrigerator 30-60 minutes before cooking.